Chuck Wright

 Chuck Wright (born September 13, 1959) is an American bassist, best known as a member of the hard rock/heavy metal band Quiet Riot.
 He originally joined Quiet Riot in 1982, playing bass on the tracks "Metal Health (Bang Your Head)" and "Don't Wanna Let You Go," as well as singing background vocals on all tracks from the 1983 album Metal Health.

 Throughout the 80s and 90s, Wright left and rejoined Quiet Riot multiple times, most recently rejoining in August 2005 for their "Rock Never Stops" tour and staying until the death of lead singer Kevin DuBrow in October 2007.
-After a three-year hiatus, the band reformed with a new lead vocalist and began touring again in 2010.
+After a three-year hiatus, the band reformed with a new lead vocalist and began touring again in 2010, with Wright remaining in the group until his latest departure in 2021.

 Wright is featured in the documentary Quiet Riot – Well Now You're Here, directed and produced by Regina Russell.
 It premiered at the Newport Beach Film Festival on April 29, 2014, was seen at the Cannes Film Festival, and has aired on the Showtime Network.